Soft and Chewy M&M Pudding Cookies

 Don't forget to leave a rating or a comment and share your recipe photos on Instagram - tag @bunsenburnerbakery!

-M&M Pudding Cookies: with a rich vanilla flavor and the crunch of M&Ms, these soft and chewy cookies are hard to beat!
+M&M Pudding Cookies: with a rich vanilla favor and the crunch of chocolate M&Ms, these soft and chewy cookies are the best!
+Thanks to the not-so-secret ingredient, these irresistable cookies stay soft for days!